(also known as Bastilla solomonensis)

 (Photo: Don Herbison-Evans, Bundaberg, Queensland)

-This Caterpillar is a contortionist.
-It is inclined to rest lying along the edge of a leaf. even if that edge is concave.
-It has been found on
+The early instars of this Caterpillar are contortionists.
+They are inclined to rest lying along the edge of a leaf. even if that edge is concave.

 The early instars are a translucent pale green with a black spot each side of the second abdominal segment, and a pale brown head.
 The first pair of prolegs is underdeveloped, so that it moves in a looper fashion.

 Later, the caterpillar becomes grey, with a pair of short horns on the penultimate segment, but still with the black spots on the second abdominal segment.
 The last instar loses the black spots.